 If you or someone you know is suffering from addiction and needs help, Vertava Health is ready to take your call.
 Our team of effective, compassionate treatment specialists can help find the right treatment facility for you or your loved one—wherever you are, 24/7.

-At Swift River, clients receive treatment for their addiction as well as for the behaviors that underlie substance abuse.
+Here patients receive treatment for their addiction as well as for the behaviors that underlie substance abuse.
 Any medical or mental health complications that could lead to relapse are also addressed.
-This multi-pronged approach to addiction treatment provides clients with the best chance of returning to a healthy, balanced life after residential drug rehab.
+This multi-pronged approach to addiction treatment provides patients with the best chance of returning to a healthy, balanced life after residential drug rehab.

-Swift River understands that addiction is not a one-size-fits-all disease, and neither is recovery.
-While staying at this serene mountain retreat, clients will receive an individualized treatment plan created by a team of licensed therapists and clinicians that best fits their needs.
+We understand that addiction is not a one-size-fits-all disease, and neither is recovery.
+While staying at this serene mountain retreat, patients will receive an individualized treatment plan created by a team of licensed therapists and clinicians that best fits their needs.

-Through alternative modalities and evidence-based psychotherapies, Swift River empowers each client to find their sense of purpose and go on to live a fulfilling life in recovery.
+Through alternative modalities and evidence-based psychotherapies, we empower each patient to find their sense of purpose and go on to live a fulfilling life in recovery.